Updated Attendance Make-Up

 Students Arriving Late

 Students arriving at school after 8:20 must report to the attendance office to sign in and get a tardy pass.
-Failure to sign in will result in a disciplinary infraction and ISS.
 Students who miss more than 45 minutes of a class will be considered absent.
 Hall sweeps will be conducted as a deterrent for tardiness.
+Pace and late arrival students are to enter the building through the cafeteria doors between 9:30-10:00 am.

 Early Dismissal By Parent Request